ietf-wg-nmop/draft-ietf-nmop-digital-map-concept/draft-ietf-nmop-simap-concept.md

    relationships between instances belonging to different networks, links to functional data for the instances, including configuration, health, symptoms.
-: The data can be historical, real-time, or future data for 'what-if' scenarios.
+: The SIMAP data can be historical, real-time, or future data for 'what-if' scenarios.

 # Sample SIMAP Use Cases